Up Arrow

 Contractor's Affidavit

-Though not required it is best business practice for the general contractor to send a Contractor's Affidavit within 15 days of the start of the residential project in the Connecticut.
-This forces subcontractors and suppliers to declare any Intent to lien that they may have and produce a copy of it to the contractor.
+Though not required it is best business practice to send a Contractor's Affidavit within 15 days of the start of the project.
+This forces subcontractors and suppliers to declare any Intent to Lien that they may have and produce a copy of it to the Contractor.

 Lien